alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 At some point in the summer of 2012 we ceased operations.
 There have been many studies about the reasons for startup failures.
-Do not be fooled;
+Do not be fooled.

-the main cause is that the team simply gets bored of trying to make it work, and so it was in our case.
+> The main cause of startup failure is that the team simply gets bored of trying to make it work.

+And so it was in our case.

 I still think that,
 had we continued iterating in our product design,